benvillalobos/msbuildism/build-spelunking/README.md

 Suddenly you'll see every instance within a build that would set the property `TargetFramework`.
 This is useful for finding where the value could be overridden as well.
 Combine this with [Seeing what imports MSBuild sees]() and you can know exactly when a property is set to a particular value.

 Let's say you don't know the full property name.
 It's `BaseOutput<Something>` for example.
-Just look up `<BaseOutput` and you'll find all definitions for something that starts with "BaseOutput".
+Just look up `<BaseOutput` and you'll find all definitions for properties that start with "BaseOutput".

 #### Replay Your Binlog
 The binlog is amazing, but it isn't perfect.
 Sometimes not all logged information gets stored in the binlog.
 If you're concerned you may have fallen into this case, you can replay your binlog.